-There are some legal differences between the laws applying in England and Wales to those applying in Scotland.
+There are some legal differences between the laws applying in each of the nations of the UK.
 Professional advice must be taken in relation to specific laws in each legal jurisdiction of the UK and to ensure compliance in accordance with those laws.